core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 * The responder always offers the fresh value N2
 * The responder is always the first one deriving CTX\_NEW.
 * The initiator is always the first one achieving key confirmation, hence the first one able to safely discard CTX\_OLD.
 * Both the initiator and the responder use and preserve the same respective OSCORE Sender ID and Recipient ID.
-Also, if CTX_OLD specifies an OSCORE ID Context, both peers use and preserve the same OSCORE ID Context.
+* If CTX_OLD specifies an OSCORE ID Context, both peers use and preserve the same OSCORE ID Context.

+Once a peer has successfully derived the new OSCORE Security Context CTX\_NEW, the following applies.

+* The peer MUST use CTX\_NEW to protect outgoing non KUDOS messages, and MUST NOT use the originally shared OSCORE Security Context CTX\_OLD for protecting outgoing messages.

+* The peer MUST delete any OSCORE Security Context CTX\_DEL older than CTX\_OLD, such that both CTX\_DEL and CTX\_OLD have the same ID\_CONTEXT or no ID Context.

+  For instance, this can occur while using the forward message flow (see {{ssec-derive-ctx-client-init}}}), when the initiator has just received the second KUDOS message, and immediately starts KUDOS again as initiator before sending a non KUDOS message, thereby not providing the responder with key confirmation and not allowing it to safely discard CTX_OLD.

+* The peer MUST terminate all the ongoing observations {{RFC7641}} that it has with the other peer as protected with the old Security Context CTX\_OLD, unless the two peers have explicitly agreed otherwise as defined in {{preserving-observe}}.

+  More specifically, if either or both peers indicate the wish to cancel their observations, those will be all cancelled following a successful KUDOS execution.

+  Note that, even though a peer had no real reason to update its OSCORE keying material, running KUDOS can be intentionally exploited as a more efficient way to terminate all the ongoing observations with the other peer, compared to sending one cancellation request per observation (see {{Section 3.6 of RFC7641}}).

+Once a peer has successfully decrypted and verified an incoming message protected with CTX\_NEW, that peer MUST discard the old Security Context CTX\_OLD.

 If a KUDOS message is a CoAP request, then it can target two different types of resources at the recipient CoAP server: